MicrosoftDocs/well-architected/well-architected/cost-optimization/principles.md

 | Build capabilities in the system that **capture and classify expense**.    | You'll be able to calculate the costs that **reveal technical and business perspectives** at different billing boundaries.<br><br>You'll also be able to conduct regular reviews and drive showback and chargeback processes.
 | Plan on **training costs, hiring expenses, and the cost of infrastructure needed** to augment skills as the workload matures. | Investing in staffing **complements existing skills** through full-time or vendor support. |
 | Encourage **upstream communication** from architects and application owners.      | Research costs are reduced when you act on feedback, which should be considered as meaningful as numeric data.
 You'll empower employees by using their input to **drive realistic design changes** and business strategies.
+| Encourage **upstream communication** from architects and application owners.      | Research costs are reduced when you act on feedback, which should be considered as meaningful as numeric data.
+You'll empower employees by using their input to **drive realistic design changes** and business strategies.
+| Designate and prioritize cost as an architectural characteristic      | Cost implications should be measured properly and continuously at every stage of the business from design to development and operation.
+Ideally, you should specify cost as an architectural characteristic also known as non-functional requirement.
+This helps you to prioritize the cost factor in your decisions.
+Common examples of architectural characteristics are scalability, security, availability etc. Remember that in software architecture, everything is a trade off: cost, resilience and performance are often at odds with each other.

 ## Design with a cost-efficiency mindset